“Cilia are minute hair-like projections on the outer surface of a eukaryotic cell.”

 Cilia play a major role in locomotion.
 They are also involved in mechanoreception.
 The organisms that possess cilia are known as ciliates.
 They use their cilia for feeding and movement.

 Types of Cilia

-Primary Cilia are non-moving cilia that were first discovered in 1898.
-These organisms were long believed as vestigial organelles (organelles made useless owing to evolution).
-As per the new outcomes about primary cilia biological roles, they function like a sensory cellular antenna by coordinating a great number of cellular signaling pathways.
-Apart from these functions, they are also assisting in-
+Primary Cilia are non-motile cilia that were first discovered in 1898.
+These structures were long believed to be vestigial organelles.
+However, recent researches presented the biological roles of primary cilia that they function as a sensory cellular antenna that coordinates a large number of cellular signalling pathways.
+Apart from these, they also help in:

-- They act as mechanoreceptors by detecting the sensations of touch.
+- They act as mechanoreceptors or sensory receptors.

-- In the interior region of the photoreceptors of our retina, these cilia function by permitting the transfer of important particles from one side of the light-sensitive cells to the another.
+- The cilia function by permitting the transfer of important particles from one side of the light-sensitive cells to the another in the retina.

-Ciliopathies is a genetic disorder of the cilia structures – the basal bodies or of cilia function.
+Ciliopathies: It is a genetic disorder of the cilia structures – the basal bodies or of cilia function.
 Dysfunction or defects in primary and motile cilia are known to cause numerous distressing genetic disorders known as ciliopathies.
-These form of diseases put a heavy economic and health and economic pressure on people and society.

 Primary Ciliary Dyskinesia: It is an autosomal recessive disorder in which the cilia do not function normally.
 This condition prevents the clearing of mucus from the lungs, ears and sinuses.